What is EtOH? Ethanol Alcohol Abuse

 Alcohol abuse can take many forms, including binge drinking (drinking a large amount of alcohol in a short period), drinking to intoxication, and drinking regularly or daily in large quantities.
 Ethyl alcohol abuse can lead to various negative consequences, such as health problems, impaired judgment and coordination, relationship problems, work or school issues, financial difficulties, legal troubles, and even death.

+EtOH is the medical abbreviation for ethyl alcohol (ethanol), which is more commonly known as alcohol.
+It's the kind of alcohol people drink.
 The chemical compound ethanol is a clear, colorless liquid with a distinctive odor and a mildly sweet flavor.
 It's present in alcoholic drinks like beer, wine, and spirits.
 It's also used as a fuel, a solvent, and an ingredient in personal care and home goods.

-Ethyl alcohol has the chemical formula C2H5OH, indicating that it contains two carbon atoms, six hydrogen atoms, and one oxygen atom.
+Ethanol has the chemical formula C2H5OH, indicating that it contains two carbon atoms, six hydrogen atoms, and one oxygen atom.
 It is a simple molecule that dissolves quickly in polar solvents like water.
 The fermentation of sugars and starches by yeast or other microbes results in the production of ethanol.

-The amount of ethyl alcohol in alcoholic beverages is commonly stated as a percentage of volume or weight.
+The amount of ethanol in alcoholic beverages is commonly stated as a percentage of volume or weight.
 For instance, a standard beer may contain between 4 and 5 percent alcohol by volume, whereas a glass of wine may have between 10 and 14 percent.
 Spirits with an alcohol content of 40% or more include whisky and vodka.

 In order to increase combustion efficiency and lower emissions, ethanol is also utilized as a fuel, most notably as a component of gasoline.
 In addition, many businesses, including those that produce pharmaceuticals, cosmetics, and personal care items, also employ it as a solvent.